Fred Talbot

-Frederick Wilson Talbot (born 17 December 1949) is a British former television presenter.
+Frederick Wilson Talbot (born 17 December 1949) is a British former television presenter and convicted sex offender.
 He grew up in north west England.

 Early life and teaching

 Born in Edinburgh, Talbot grew up in north west England, where he attended North Cestrian Grammar School in Altrincham, Cheshire.
 In 1964 he was a founding member of the Altrincham and District Astronomical Society, with which he co-discovered a meteor shower, the June Lyrids in June 1966.

 After teacher training in Gateshead in the late 1960s, he was employed to teach biology at Altrincham Grammar School for Boys until May 1984, when his schooling career came to "an abrupt end" following an indecent proposal he made to two pupils at his home.